-INWIT adopted an articulated set of rules and procedures for the correct management of the information processed in the company, in compliance with the laws applicable to the various types of data; these rules act on the organisational and technical plan and on the operating procedures.
+Inwit adopted an articulated set of rules and procedures for the correct management of the information processed in the company, in compliance with the laws applicable to the various types of data; these rules act on the organisational and technical plan and on the operating procedures.
 The processing of information, in particular, is supported by information systems and processes linked to their development, maintenance and use, which are governed by specific company rules and requirements.

-After EU Regulation 596/2014 (the "Market Abuse Regulations" or MAR) came into force in July 2016, the Board of Directors at its meeting on 25 July 2017 approved a new "Inside information and insider dealing procedure," which was later updated (on 15 May 2019) mainly to take into account the "Guidelines" on the management of inside information published by Consob on 13 October 2017, which contain "a possible reference prototype for the issuer, in part based on mandatory provisions and in part based on Consob directions," without prescriptive content and amendments to the organisational structure that occurred in 2018 and 2019.
+After EU Regulation 596/2014 (the "Market Abuse Regulations" or MAR) came into force in July 2016, the Board of Directors at its meeting on 25 July 2017 approved a new "Inside information and insider dealing procedure," which was later updated (on 15 May 2019) mainly to take into account the "Guidelines" on the management of inside information published by Consob on 13 October 2017.